 Channel 5 reporter Sadaf Naeem crushed to death by Imran’s container during long march coverage

-Sadaf Naeem, a reporter covering the PTI’s long march for Channel Five, was crushed to death during an accident near Sadhoke on Sunday.
+Sadaf Naeem, a reporter covering the PTI’s long march for Channel 5, was crushed to death during an accident near Sadhoke on Sunday.

-According to Channel Five, the reporter was run over by PTI Chairman Imran Khan’s container.
+According to Channel 5, the reporter was run over by PTI Chairman Imran Khan’s container.
 The media outlet said that Naeem fell from the container after which she was crushed by the vehicle.

+A Dawn.com correspondent on the container, however, said that Naeem slipped while trying to climb the container.

 “We are not 100 per cent sure about the identity but the reports are very bad,” he said prior to the confirmation by the channel.